Facelift in Miami Beach, FL

 A facelift is a classic plastic surgery that rejuvenates the facial tissues in the lower third of the face.
-The goal of the surgery is to correct signs of aging like loose and sagging skin, deep creases near the mouth and nose, jowls, and facial volume loss.
+The goal of the surgery is to correct signs of aging like sagging and loose skin, deep creases near the mouth and nose, jowls, and facial volume loss.

-Although there are many non-surgical procedures available (like dermal fillers) to minimize some signs of aging or correct concerns like wrinkles and fine lines, none of those options can provide the same in-depth results as a facelift.
+Although many non-surgical procedures are available (like dermal fillers) to minimize some signs of aging or correct concerns like deep wrinkles and fine lines, no option can provide the same in-depth results as a facelift.

 Are you a candidate for a Facelift?

-Your candidacy for rhytidectomy mainly depends on your health and the signs of aging you’re experiencing.
-There’s no minimum age for the surgery, as long as your goals line up with what the procedure can deliver.
-Some people are good candidates for rhytidectomy in their 40s while others might not be a good candidate for the surgery until they are in their 60s or 70s.
+Your candidacy for rhytidectomy depends mainly on your health and the signs of aging you’re experiencing.
+There’s no minimum age for the surgery, as long as your aesthetic goals line up with what the procedure can deliver.
+Some people are good candidates for rhytidectomy in their 40s while others might not be good candidates for the surgery until they are in their 60s or 70s.

 If you have started to notice that the skin in the lower part of your face is loose or drooping, or you’re concerned about the development of jowls or deep creases near your mouth, then facelift surgery might be ideal for you.
 You should only have the surgery to make yourself happy, not to please someone else.